Theory & Practical tests

-Please give yourself enough time to learn, before booking, as there are over 40,000 failures each year.
-Your instructor will know when you are ready.
-We will also help and assist you in the learning and preparation for the test.
-We will also help and assist you in the learning and preparation for the test.
-You are tested on the following:
+First of all, allow enough time to learn before booking, as there are over 40,000 failures each year, likewise your instructor will know when you are ready.
+Also we will assist you in the learning (visit learner login) and preparation for the test during your lessons as shown below:

 You have 57 minutes to answer 50 questions of multiple choices.